solana-developers/solana-cookbook/docs/references/solana-pay.md

 ### Creating a SPL Token payment request

-In this Code-snippet we are going to look into how create a payment request for a user who can transfer tokens of a specific mint accepted by the merchant.
+To create a SPL token payment request, we first generate a QR code with a payment request URI.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>